Sunny Buddy Solar Charger V13 Hookup Guide

 - Sunny Buddy GitHub Repo – Your source for the latest and greatest design files.

-If you’re looking for some inspiration for a project that you can embed the Sunny Buddy into, check out some of these related tutorials:
+If you’re looking for some inspiration for a project that you can embed the Sunny Buddy into, check out some of these related tutorials and projects:

 GPS Basics – If your project is outdoors (a safe assumption if you’re using the Buddy), consider adding GPS to it.
 It’s not as hard as you think!